-The Red Line will run from Broad Ripple through downtown Indy to the University of Indianapolis, giving you convenient access to several neighborhoods, major employers and cultural institutions with frequent, comfortable rapid-transit service.
-The route will come within a quarter mile of more than 50,000 residents and nearly 150,000 jobs — that’s one out of every four jobs in all of Marion County.
+The Red Line runs from Broad Ripple through downtown Indy to the University of Indianapolis, giving you convenient access to several neighborhoods, major employers and cultural institutions with frequent, comfortable rapid-transit service.
+The route comes within a quarter-mile of more than 50,000 residents and nearly 150,000 jobs — that’s one out of every four jobs in all of Marion County.

 For 20 hours each day, seven days a week, your transit ride will arrive at each Red Line station every 10-12 minutes.